 With few exceptions, financial aid will be disbursed – i.e. credited to your student account to pay for your ICOM charges (tuition, fees, other allowable charges) on the first day of classes each semester.
 If your financial aid exceeds your charges for the semester, a refund will be issued soon after — typically by the end of the same week.

-July 1, 2020 — First day of fall courses for OMSIII students — First possible financial aid disbursement for Fall semester.
+July 1, 2021 — First day of fall courses for OMSIII and OMSIV students — First possible financial aid disbursement for Fall semester.

-December 14, 2020 — First day of spring courses for OMSIII students — First possible financial aid disbursement for Spring semester.
+December 13, 2021 — First day of spring courses for OMSIII and OMSIV students — First possible financial aid disbursement for Spring semester.

 * Financial aid disbursement refers to the process of crediting financial aid to your student account to pay for your tuition, fees, and other charges (if applicable).
 Once your disbursement has been made, ICOM then determines if you are owed a refund.
 Depending on the refund method you selected through the student portal, you will receive a financial aid refund one to seven days AFTER your aid has paid for your ICOM charges.